matteobaccan/dbchat/README.md

 - **MongoDB** - Document database (experimental)
 - **Apache Cassandra** - NoSQL database
 - **Apache Spark SQL** - Unified analytics engine

+**IMPORTANT NOTE:** All JDBC drivers are subject to their own individual licences.
+It is your responsibility to ensure that you are compliant with all driver licensing requirements.

 ## 🚀 Transport Modes